Don’t Make These Job Interview Mistakes

 Three out four interviewees don’t dress up enough for their interviews and many hiring managers say that this is a “detrimental mistake”.
 One helpful hint here is one I go by when I don’t know what the dress code is for where I’m going: Dress yourself so well, everyone else thinks they’re under dressed.
 You can never go wrong with a black business suit.
 It’s my standard clothing scheme for situations like interviews.
 It makes me feel confident and powerful and according to one survey, hiring managers can notice your confidence level within the first 30 seconds of meeting you, so wear something that makes you feel confident and your body language will follow suit.
 No pun intended.
 (OK.
 Maybe just a little…)

-They post questionable content on Facebook and Twitter and just over a third of hiring managers say that they almost always come across unprofessional comments or photographs on candidates’ social media pages.
+Just over a third of hiring managers say that they check candidates' Facebook and Twitter pages and almost always come across unprofessional comments or photographs on candidates' social media pages.
 If you went on spring break or went to the beach for summer vacation and there are photos of you in your bathing suit doing keg stands in Cocoa Beach, you may want to hide them or remove them.
 Also watch spelling and grammar on your social pages.
 About half of hiring managers say that grammar and spelling are two important skills to have so watch what you post.

 If you plan to say that you’re very intrigued by what the company is doing and the interviewer looks at you and says, “What specifically is it that intrigues you?” and you have nothing, it looks terrible.
 Know the roots of the company, what they’ve done in the last year and maybe a few things that are in the pike for them for at least the next quarter or two.
 It will make you look good and that you’ve done your research, are detail oriented and well organized.